alexalwks2/aaronjohn2.github.io/_posts/2018-12-23-captive-portal.md

 RewriteCond ^(.*)$ / [L,QSA]
 ```

 7. Restart apache web server in terminal.
-Now, your page should pop up in a web browser when a client clicks on the FakeAP network.
+Now, your page should pop up in a web browser, when a client clicks on the FakeAP network.
 ```shell
 service apache2 restart
 ```